 The term is thought to have been coined by the renowned psychologist Erich Fromm, but it was popularized by Harvard biologist Edward O. Wilson through his 1984 book Biophilia.
 In it, Wilson proposed that humans’ attraction to nature is genetically predetermined and the result of evolution.

 The human appreciation for flowers, he theorized, was due to the fact that for many plant species, flowers signal that fruit (a rich source of nutrients for early humans) would be arriving soon.
 And human fondness for baby animals suggests that affiliating with animals, and protecting the most vulnerable among them, provided early people with an evolutionary advantage.
-Researchers are searching for the genes responsible for humans’ love of nature.

-How Nature Improves Your Well-Being
+How Nature Improves Well-Being

-Whether or not human love of the natural world is located in our genes, significant evidence suggests that both spending time in nature and interacting with animals can have beneficial effects on both physical and mental health.
+Spending time in nature and interacting with animals can have beneficial effects on both physical and mental health.

 Animals are regularly used in therapeutic settings, such as in equine-assisted therapy, and owning a pet has long been associated with positive mental health outcomes.
 Pets also often encourage physical activity, which triggers its own cascade of physical and emotional benefits.

 How does time in nature help mental health?

 In addition to inspiring wonder and joy, there is now evidence that time in nature can strengthen mental health.
 Those who walked in a scenic area experienced less anxiety and rumination than those who walked in a busy urban area, one study found.
 Longer term research also finds that living in places with more exposure to green space is correlated with lower stress and greater well-being.

 How much time in nature strengthens mental health?